GSA/digitalgov.gov/content/post/2015-10-21-modernizing-federal-information-policy.md

 date: 2015-10-21 2:51:33 -0400
 title: 'Modernizing Federal Information Policy'
-summary: 'Today, the White House Office of Management and Budget (OMB) is proposing for the first time in fifteen years revisions to the Federal Government’sgoverning document establishing policies for the management of Federal information resources\: Circular A-130, Managing Information as a Strategic Resource.
+summary: 'Today, the White House Office of Management and Budget (OMB) is proposing for the first time in fifteen years revisions to the Federal Government’s governing document establishing policies for the management of Federal information resources\: Circular A-130, Managing Information as a Strategic Resource.
 More specifically, Circular A-130 provides general policy for the planning, budgeting, governance,'
 authors: [anne-rung, tony-scott, howard-shelanski]
 categories:
   - Managing Digital